OneGet/oneget/readme.md

 In the immediate time frame, we won't be taking pull requests to the core itself, as we still have many masters at Microsoft to keep happy, and I have a lot of release process stuff I have to go thru to make them happy.

-There are some exceptions to the where I can take Pull Requests immediately:
+There are some exceptions where I can take Pull Requests immediately:

 > Pull Requests to the Package Providers are instantly welcome